mongodb-partners/MongoDB_Fabric_Mirroring/README.md

 ## Pre-requisites for Step2:
 1. Keep the MongoDB `Connection uri`, `Database name` and `Collection name` handy for input in ARM template.
 Note you can give multiple collections as an array `[col1, col2]` or can give `all` for all collections in a Database.
 2. Install Azure Storage explorer.
 Connect to Azure Storage by selecting `Attach to a resource` -> `ADLS Gen2 container or directory` -> `Sign in using Oauth`.
 Select your Azure login id and on next screen give the `Blob container or directory URL` as `https://onelake.blob.fabric.microsoft.com/<workspace name in Fabric>`.
 Once connected you can see the Workspace under `Storage Accounts` -> `(Attached Containers)` -> `Blob Containers`.
 Double click your Workspace, you should see the MirrorDB folder.
-In your MirrorDB folder create a new folder called `LandingZone` within `Files` folder.
-Then right click `LandingZone` and choose `Copy URL` -> `With DFS Endpoint`
+You should also have a `LandingZone` folder within `Files` folder.
+You can always check for parquet files in this folder which will get replicated to OneLake and shown as tables in OneLake.

 ![image](https://github.com/user-attachments/assets/4c2ec669-4164-475a-b56c-b0bd2cadf940)

 4. For authentication, its through Service Principal and so we need to go to `App Registrations` in Azure portal and register a new app.
 Also create a new secret in the App.
 Get the Tenant Id, App Id and the value of the secret for input in ARM template. the secret value should be copied when being created, you will not be able to see it later.